-Once the butter is melted, add the onion and celery and saute until the vegetables are translucent and just starting to turn golden.
+- Once the butter is melted, add the onion and celery and saute until the vegetables are translucent and start turning golden.

-Stir in the additional butter.
+- Stir in the additional butter.
 When melted, stir in the flour.
-Cook, stirring constantly. for two-three minutes.
+Cook, constantly stirring, for two-three minutes.

-Pour in the chicken broth, broccoli stems and half and half along with another heavy pinch of salt.
+- Pour in the chicken broth, broccoli stems, half and half, and another heavy pinch of salt.
 Simmer until the broccoli stems are very soft, about 10-12 minutes.

 - Blend with an immersion blender or in batches in a conventional blender until the soup is as smooth as you like it.